Anal dermatitis (overview) L30.8

 This section has been translated automatically.

-• From a dietary point of view, it is recommended to avoid alcohol and spicy foods.
+Dietary advice is to avoid alcohol and spicy foods.

-• The cleaning of the perianal area can be done with clear water (best bidet use-if bidet is not available, a good option would be the HappyPo Easy-Bidet (mobile hand-bottom shower) or with vegetable oils (e.g. olive oil) applied with soft paper towels.
+The perianal area can be cleaned with clear water (preferably using a bidet - if a bidet is not available, a good option would be the HappyPo Easy-Bidet (mobile hand-bidet shower) or with vegetable oils (e.g. olive oil) applied with soft paper towels.

 Literature